Cân i Gymru

-Cân i Gymru (English: A Song for Wales, [ˈkaːn i ˈɡəmrɨ]) is a Welsh television show broadcast on S4C annually.
+Cân i Gymru (English: A Song for Wales, [ˈkaːn i ˈɡəmrɨ]) is a Welsh-language television talent competition that is broadcast annually on S4C.
 It was first introduced in 1969 when BBC Cymru wanted to enter the Eurovision Song Contest.
 The winner of the contest represents Wales at the annual Pan Celtic Festival held in Ireland and is also awarded a cash prize (which varies from year to year).